Daniel-Mazzilli/full-stack-portfolio-front-end/README.md

 - `cd` to the directory where the repo was cloned
 - `npm install` to install the dependencies
 - create a `.env` file in the outmost level and make sure it contains `REACT_APP_API_URL=` equal to either the deployed back-end link which is provided below or to your local host where you will be running the cloned back-end repo.
+- run `npm start` to open the React app on localhost:3000.

 ### Project Links